tugrulguner/Loading-and-Stacking-Images-from-Folder/README.md

-Reads image files in any given folder path in stacked form as 4 dimensional data where first dimension corresponds to the samples and remaining for image size and color channel.
+Reads image files in any given folder path in stacked form as 4 dimensional data where first dimension corresponds to the total sample and remaining to the image sizes and color channel.
 It can help you put resulting data directly to Deep Learning architecture as training dataset.

 I write this function especially to be able to read https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia dataset.